James Bond Girls

 Tiffany Case (Jill St. John)

-Bond (Connery) was involved in preventing the takeover of the world diamond market by villainous SPECTRE agent Ernst Stavro Blofeld (Charles Gray) who was stockpiling gems and keeping them off the international black market, intent on selling them (by blackmail) to the highest bidder to attain nuclear supremacy.
+Bond (Connery) was involved in preventing the takeover of the world diamond market by villainous SPECTRE agent Ernst Stavro Blofeld (Charles Gray).
+He was stockpiling gems and keeping them off the international black market, intent on selling them (by blackmail) to the highest bidder to attain nuclear supremacy.

 She told Bond the origin of her name - she was born on the first floor of Tiffany's New York store while her mother was shopping for a wedding ring.